Controversies about psychiatry: Anti-psychiatry

 The term anti-psychiatry was coined by psychiatrist David Cooper in 1967 and is understood in current psychiatry to mean opposition to psychiatry's perceived role aspects of treatment.
 The anti-psychiatry message is that psychiatric treatments are "ultimately more damaging than helpful to patients".
 Psychiatry is seen to involve an "unequal power relationship between doctor and patient", and advocates of anti-psychiatry claim a subjective diagnostic process, leaving much room for opinions and interpretations.
 Every society, including liberal Western society, permits compulsory treatment of mental patients.
 The World Health Organization (WHO) recognizes that "poor quality services and human rights violations in mental health and social care facilities are still an everyday occurrence in many places", but has recently taken steps to improve the situation globally.

 Electroconvulsive therapy is a therapy method, which was used widely between the 1930s and 1960s and is, in a modified form, still in use today.
 Valium and other sedatives have arguably been over-prescribed, leading to a claimed epidemic of dependence.
 These are a few of the arguments that the anti-psychiatry movement use to highlight the harms of psychiatric practice.

 Multiple authors are well known for the movement against psychiatry, including those who have been practicing psychiatrists.
 The most influential was R.D.
 Laing, who wrote a series of books, including; The Divided Self.

 Thomas Szasz rose to fame with the book The Myth of Mental Illness.

-Michael Foucault challenged the very basis of psychiatric practice and cast it as repressive and controlling.
+Michel Foucault challenged the very basis of psychiatric practice and cast it as repressive and controlling.
 The term "anti-psychiatry" itself was coined by David Cooper in 1967.
 The founder of the non-psychiatric approach to psychological suffering is Giorgio Antonucci.

 Divergence within psychiatry generated the anti-psychiatry movement in the 1960s and 1970s, and is still present.
 Issues remaining relevant in contemporary psychiatry are questions of; freedom versus coercion, mind versus brain, nature versus nurture, and the right to be different.